 The Department believes that effective, integrated, and well-coordinated care management depends on care team members having the ability to efficiently exchange timely and actionable member health information and use that information to monitor and respond to medical and nonmedical events that could impact a member's well-being.
-The success of Tailored Care Management will depend on Tailored Plans/PIHPs, AMH+ practices, CMAs, CINs and Other Partners, and pharmacies, as well as physical health, behavioral health, I/DD, TBI, LTSS, and social service providers collecting, using, and sharing data in support of an integrated and coordinated approach to care.
+The success of Tailored Care Management depends on Tailored Plans / LME/MCOs, AMH+ practices, CMAs, CINs and Other Partners, and pharmacies, as well as physical health, behavioral health, I/DD, TBI, LTSS, and social service providers collecting, using, and sharing data in support of an integrated and coordinated approach to care.
 The minimum health IT requirements for certification at the AMH+ and CMA level are provided below.

-Building on its work with Standard Plans and the AMH program, the Department will define and standardize, as appropriate, the data flows that are essential to support Tailored Care Management.26 Tailored Plans/PIHPs will be required to transmit the following data to AMH+ practices and CMAs or their designated CINs or Other Partners:
+Building on its work with Standard Plans and the AMH program, the Department has defined and standardized, as appropriate, the data flows that are essential to support Tailored Care Management.
+Tailored Plans / LME/MCOs are required to transmit the following data to AMH+ practices and CMAs or their designated CINs or Other Partners: